cap-js-community/common/README.md

 ## Licensing

-Copyright 2025 SAP SE or an SAP affiliate company and sap-afc-sdk contributors.
+Copyright 2025 SAP SE or an SAP affiliate company and common contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/cap-js-community/common).